kkots/ggxrd_hitbox_overlay_2211/README.md

 ; in your frame advantage, and your frame advantage in the example above will be just +1.
 ; After changing this setting you don't need to repeat the last move, as the 'Frame Adv.' field will get updated automatically. frameAdvantage_dontUsePreBlockstunTime = false

 ; Specify true or false.
+; Setting this to true will skip grab animations such as ground throw or some supers that connected in the framebar. skipGrabsInFramebar = true

+; Specify true or false.
 ; Normally we don't display hitstop in the framebar if both players are in hitstop on that frame,